 The IHREC welcomes the Redress for Women in Certain Institutions Bill 2014 currently passing through the Houses of the Oireachtas, subject to certain amendments proposed by the Minister for Justice and Equality to implement in full the recommendations as set out in the Quirke Report.
 This provides for an enhanced medical card with no restrictions on the type of General Practitioner the holder can access.
-Mr Justice Quirke's recognition of forced labour is a welcome development.
+The Justice Quirke's recognition of forced labour is a welcome development.
 However, the IHREC notes that while Magdalen Laundry survivors of pensionable age will receive a payment equivalent to the contributory state pension, the administrative scheme does not allow for the payment of arrears.
 Thus, women who had already reached the eligible age of 66 years prior to the establishment of the scheme will not receive the equivalent of their full pension entitlements.
-Furthermore, it is regrettable that the State's approach to compensation is based on the amount of time a woman spent in the Laundries with graduated lump-sum payments granted up to a maximum of ten years, rather than on her individual experience of the Laundries.
+Furthermore, it is regrettable that the State's approach to compensation is based on the amount of time a woman spent in the Laundries with graduated lump-sum payments granted up to a maximum of ten years, rather than on her individual experience of the Laundries, particularly when it is well established that some women spent more than a decade in these institutions.